dataplatr/cortex-data-foundation-OracleEBS/README.md

 For complete instructions, please see the documentation : https://github.com/dataplatr/cortex-data-foundation-OracleEBS/blob/main/docs/Cloud_Composer_Framework_Documentation.pdf

-#After deployment, tables will be generated within the designated datasets in BigQuery.

 ## **Deployment for Production environments**

 ### **Clone the Data Foundation repository**